Discover one of the most beautiful and friendly cities in Georgia – Savannah!

-Juliette Gordon Low was born in Savannah in 1860 in a house on East Oglethorpe Avenue.
-Low, nicknamed "Daisy," was 51 when she founded the Girl Scouts.
+Juliette Gordon Low was born in Savannah in 1860.
+Low, nicknamed “Daisy,” was 51 when she founded the Girl Scouts.

-The family home, built in the Regency style, was spared demolition when it was purchased in 1953 by the Girl Scouts and restored to its former glory.
-The home is open Tuesday through Saturday, 10:00 AM. - 5:00 PM, the last tour is at 3:50 PM.
-Tickets cost $10 - $15 and can be purchased online.
+The family home, built in the Regency style at 10 E Oglethorpe Ave, was spared demolition when it was purchased in 1953 by the Girl Scouts and restored to its former glory.
+The home is open Tuesday through Saturday, 10:00 AM. – 5:00 PM, the last tour is at 3:50 PM.
+Tickets cost $10 – $15 and can be purchased online.

 For those who don’t want to spend the day walking taking a Trolley Tour is a great way to see the city from the comfort of your seat, not your feet.
 There are several trolley tour options, such as a Hop-On-Hop-Off, Ghosts & Gravestones, Hop-On-Hop-Off Historic, and History and Sightseeing.

 Prices vary but typically range from $28 – $35 per person.

 16. Soak up Some Sun at Tybee Island

 Tybee Island is located 20 minutes away from Savannah and is the spot to go to soak up some rays along the 3 miles of beaches.
 There are other things to do there as well, such as riding a bike, taking a boat excursion, taking a surf lesson, and looking for dolphins.